 11. How are the setting’s / school’s / college’s resources allocated and matched to children’s/young people’s special educational needs?

-Budgets are closely monitored and aligned to the school improvement plan of the school.
-We have a number of teaching assistants who support students in class, as well as running a series of small group sessions such as a reading challenge and a touch-typing course.
+Budgets are closely monitored and aligned to the School Improvement Plan of the school.
+We have a number of teaching assistants who support students in class, as well as running a series of small group sessions such as Lexia and Touch Typing.
 We also buy specialist equipment for students where needed, eg furniture recommended by the Occupational Therapist.

 12. How is the decision made about what type and how much support my child/young person will receive?